-- Legislative requirements alter

-- Legal issues highlight a need for change

-- Insurance and risk management issues arise

-- Other Council policy changes impact the administration and management of sporting facilities, grounds and pavilions
+- • - • - Legislative requirements alter Legal issues highlight a need for change Insurance and risk management issues arise • - Other Council policy changes impact the administration and management of sporting • facilities, grounds, and pavilions

-13 ROLES AND RESPONSIBILITIES
+13. ROLES AND RESPONSIBILITIES

-Party/parties Roles and responsibilities Timelines Recreation Release of allocations applications process December / July Services Assessment of allocations applications February / September Provision of training and support to organisations Ongoing Property Administration and management of Ongoing Services tenancies Councillors Consideration and endorsement of allocations March / October
+Party/parties Roles and responsibilities Timelines Recreation Services - Release of the allocations applications process December / July Services Assessment of allocations applications February / September Provision of training and support to organ isations Ongoing Property Services Administration and management of tenancies Ongoing Councillors Consideration and endorsement of allocations March / October

-14 DEFINITIONS
+14. DEFINITIONS

-4 DEFINITIONS Term Definition Seasonal and Annual Tenancy Allocations A tenancy allocation is an agreement that provides seasonal or annual use of a Council sporting ground, facility or pavilion.
-Annual allocations: 1 April to 31 March Seasonal summer allocations: 1 October to 29 February Seasonal winter allocations: 1 April to 31 August ent A Lease is an agreement that provides exclusive or long term occupation of a Council sporting ground, facility or pavilion.
+Term Definition Seasonal and Annual Tenancy Allocations A tenancy allocation is an agreement that provides seasonal or annual use of a Council sporting ground, facility, or pavilion.
+Annual allocations: 1 April to 31 March Seasonal summer allocations: 1 October to 29 February Seasonal winter allocations: 1 April to 31 August Lease agreement A Lease is an agreement that provides exclusive or long term occupation of a Council sporting ground, facility, or pavilion.
 Council places a greater expectation on clubs in terms of maintenance and management where use is under the terms of a lease.
-Physical activity Any movement produced by skeletal muscles that requires energy expenditure It includes sport, fitness, play and active transport.
-Physical activity is also gardening, dancing or throwing a Frisbee in the park.
+Physical activity Any movement produced by skeletal muscles that requires energy expenditure It includes sport, fitness, play, and active transport.
+Physical activity is also gardening, dancing, or throwing a Frisbee in the park.
 Priority groups Council's Human Rights Policy 2016-2026 (revised 2022) recognizes priority groups: including: Aboriginal and Torres Strait Islander Communities; People with Disability; LGBTIQA+ Communities; Migrant, Refugee and Faith Communities; and Women, Girls and Gender Diverse Communities.
 Sport A human activity involving physical exertion and skill as the primary focus of the activity, with elements of competition where rules and patterns of behaviour governing the activity exist formally through organisations and is generally recognised as a sport.

-Sporting organisations are not-for-profit entities that support the provision, conduct and management of sport.
-For the purposes of this Policy this includes:

-Clubs - most community local sporting clubs are established as incorporated associations for the purposes of playing sports (either individually or as teams), generally within a local suburb and/or region.

-Sporting Organisations

-- Leagues and Associations normally established as entities for the conduct and management of competitions within a defined region, for which clubs are participating members - State Sporting Organisations (SSOs) sometimes also called State Sporting Associations (SSAs), they are responsible for representing and developing their sport from community participation to high performance levels in Victoria, are normally required to be affiliated with the recognised national governing body for the sport and meet required governance standards.
+with one governing committee/board overseeing a number • Sporting Organisations Sporting organisations are not-for-profit entities that support the provision, conduct and management of sport.
+For the purposes of this Policy this includes: Clubs - most community local sporting clubs are established as incorporated associations for the purposes of playing sports (either individually or as teams), generally within a local suburb and/or region.
+Leagues and Associations - normally established as entities for the conduct and management of competitions within a defined region, for which clubs are participating members State Sporting Organisations (SSOs) - sometimes also called State Sporting Associations (SSAs), they are responsible for representing and developing their sport from community participation to high performance levels in Victoria, are normally required to be affiliated with the recognised national governing body for the sport and meet required governance standards. of sports codes in one area • Associations - Community sports clubs who have combined with one governing committee/board overseeing a number